-In the case of Hong Kong-incorporated companies, the Offeror may rely on section 693 of the Companies Ordinance to compulsorily acquire the remaining shares.
+Once the mandatory offer is made under the Takeovers Code, the Offeror may rely on section 693 of the Companies Ordinance to compulsorily acquire the remaining shares.
 Section 693 enables an Offeror who has within 4 months of posting the initial offer document, by virtue of acceptances of the takeover offer, acquired or contracted unconditionally to acquire, at least 90% in number of the shares to which the offer relates, to give notice to the remaining shareholders that it desires to acquire their shares.
 The Offeror must give this notice before the earlier of: (i) three months after the end of the offer period of the takeover offer; and (ii) 6 months from the date of the takeover offer (section 694(1) Companies Ordinance).

-Within 2 months of receiving that notice, a shareholder can apply to court for an order that the Offeror is not entitled to acquire the shares or for an order varying the terms of the acquisition.
+Within 2 months of receiving such notice, a shareholder can apply to court for an order that the Offeror is not entitled to acquire the shares or for an order varying the terms of the acquisition.
 If there is no such application, the Offeror is bound to acquire the shares on the terms of the takeover offer and must, within two months from the date of compulsory acquisition notice, send a copy of the compulsory acquisition notice to the Offeree together with the necessary instruments of transfer and the consideration; the Offeree must then register the Offeror as holder of those shares.

-17.3 Hong Kong-incorporated Companies: The Minority's Right to be Bought Out
+17.2 The Minority's Right to be Bought Out